Naretto95/C-TPs/README.md

-# CProjects-TP
+# CProject-TPs
-TP made with C in class.
+TPs made with C in class.